phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

-## Spring MVC-to-RAML Generator
+## Spring MVC-RAML Synchronizer Plugin
-The Spring MVC-to-RAML Generator project aims to provide a live representation of the endpoints exposed in a project by using the Spring MVC Annotation in that project as the single source of truth
+The Spring MVC-RAML Synchronizer project aims to provide a live representation of the endpoints exposed in a project by using the Spring MVC Annotation in that project as the single source of truth.
+This can be used to either generate RAML code from Spring annotations, or to keep hand-written RAML files in sync with the Spring MVC implementation by cross-checking the contract with the implementation

 The project will extract information using reflection and source inspection (for JavaDoc) so as to expose all information available to it.